CGordini/cgordini.github.com/_posts/2019/2020-10-27-gingerman.md

 ---
-layout: Gingerman Track Day - Track-Organized
+title: Gingerman Track Day - Track-Organized
 ---

 As a sort of birthday celebration, I arranged going out to the track with a handful of friends, either as spectators or as fellow participants.